keithws/node-ssllabs/README.md

 ## Todo

+* add option to specify an array of hosts to scan
+* check for lost context
 * add support for [access rate and rate limiting][4]
 * add test if `startNew` and `fromCache` options are both true
 * have the `scan` function emit events for polling progress

 ## Change Log

+*0.4.0 — April 23, 2015*

+* add option to only specify a hostname for scanning

 *0.3.0 — April 21, 2015*